 - Lead counsel for a global financial services company in an internal investigation that resulted in a report submitted to regulatory authorities in multiple jurisdictions, including the PRA in the UK and the SEC in the US, with no regulatory action taken.
 (2012-15)

 - Won dismissal for an international medical device company charged with infringing six patents covering various endoscopic catheters.
 The plaintiff dismissed its complaint with prejudice after nearly two years of discovery and numerous pre-trial hearings.
 Medical Instruments Development, Inc. v.
-Cook Medical Incorporated, Case No. 09-1409 (E.D.N.Y.)
+Cook Medical Incorporated, Case No. 09-1409 (E.D.N.Y.).
 (2013)

 - Won an international arbitration (ICC) in London as co-lead counsel for a major European airline in an information technology dispute in which the airline brought breach-of-contract claims against an IT provider.
-Following a one-week hearing, the Tribunal awarded the airline specific performance based on the opposing party's breach of contract.
+Following a one-week hearing, the three-arbitrator panel awarded the airline specific performance based on the opposing party's breach of contract.
 (2012)